home-assistant-tutorials/08.toggle-card-with-toolchain/README.md

 There is also a file `package-lock.json`.
-It describes all the dependencies that have been downloaded for packages in `package.json` and all the versions that have been resoved for them.
+It describes all the dependencies that have been downloaded for packages in `package.json` and all the versions that have been resolved for them.
 It's important to commit this file to the git repository.

 The downloaded libraries have been installed into a folder named `node_modules`.